-Preceding Financial Year Total Amount transferred to Unspent CSR Amount spent in the reporting Amount transfe Schedule VII a Amount remaining to be spent in
+Preceding Financial Year Total Amount transferred to Unspent CSR Amount spent in the reporting Amount tran under Schedu se Amount remaining to be spent in

 Account as per section 135(6). (in ₹) Financial Year Name of the Fund Amount Date of Transfer succeeding financial year

 2017-18 - - - - - -

 2018-19 - - - - - -

-2019-20 - - - - - -
+2019-20 - - -

-(b) Details of CSR amount spent in the financial year for ongoing projects of the preceding financial year(s): ----- Not Applicable -----
+(b) Details of CSR amount spent in the financial year for ongoing projects of the preceding financial year(s): Not Applicable -----

-Project ID Name of the Project Financial Year in which the project was commenced Project duration Total amount allocated for the project(in₹) Amount spent on the project in the reporting Financial Year (in ₹) Cumulative amount spent at the end of reporting Financial Year(in ₹) Status of the project - Completed/ Ongoing - - - - - - - -
+Pro oject ID Name of the Project Financial Year in which the project was commenced Project duration Total amount allocated for the project (in₹) Amount spent on the project in the reporting Financial Year (in ₹) Cumulative amount spent at the end of reporting Financial Year(in ₹) Status of the project - Completed/ Ongoing - - - - - - - - b) Amount of CSR spent for creation or acquisition of capital asset:

-- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the Financial Year. (asset-wise details) - a) Date of creation or acquisition of the capital asset(s): Not Applicable - b) Amount of CSR spent for creation or acquisition of capital asset: Not Applicable - c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc: Not Applicable - d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset): Not Applicable - 11.
-Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per section 135(5): Not Applicable
+- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the Financial Year. (asset-wise details) - a) Date of creation or acquisition of the capital asset(s):

+The project is ongoing by Jansahayak Trust since 07 February 2022 and as on 31 March 2023, a capital expenditure of ₹ 16 Crore is made towards the same by the trust.

+The Company has contributed an amount of ₹ 11 Lacs towards the creation of capital asset.

+c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.:

+The capital asset shall be registered in the name of "Jansahayak Trust".

+d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset):

+The capital asset is known as "Hiramani Aarogyadham" and is located at Plot No 106, bearing S R Number 841, TP Scheme No 10, in Village Adalaj, Taluka and District Gandhinagar - 382421

+11. Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per section 135(5): Not Applicable